 I love this milestone!
-Babies are so happy when they are able to sit up, look around, watch you and play.
-A lot of babies are able to sit up unsupported at 6-months-old, but if your baby isn’t quite there that’s okay.
+Babies are so happy when they can sit up, look around, watch you and play.
+Many babies can sit up unsupported at 6-months-old, but if your baby isn’t quite there, that’s okay.
 It should happen soon!
-Continue to help her sit up and over time her core will get stronger and she’ll be able to sit on her own.
+Continue to help her sit up, and over time her core will get stronger, and she’ll be able to sit on her own.

-I particularly like this milestone because my baby can now be pretty content by himself since he is able to see and do so much more.
-He can sit perfectly in his highchair for meals, in the cart at the grocery store, and in a high chair at a restaurant.
-For some reason my son hated laying on his back or his stomach for more than five to ten minutes at a time.
+I particularly like this milestone because my baby can now be pretty content by himself since he can see and do so much more.
+He can sit perfectly in his high chair for meals, in the cart at the grocery store, and in a high chair at a restaurant.
+For some reason, my son hated laying on his back or his stomach for more than five to ten minutes at a time.
 He wanted to see what was going on and be in the action.
 Thank goodness for this milestone!

 5. More Engagement

-At 6 months our babies are more playful and interactive.
+At 6 months, our babies are more playful and interactive.
 It is the best to watch my husband and son play together.
 That’s right, play together!
-Liam thinks it’s hilarious to watch my husband chase the dogs, “fake” hurt himself and of course tickle and kiss him.
+Liam thinks it’s hilarious to watch my husband chase the dogs, “fake” hurt himself, and of course, tickle and kiss him.
 He even likes to watch and mimic him when he eats.
-They are having too much fun together now which makes it nice that daddy can bond even more with our baby.
+They have too much fun together now, which makes it nice that daddy can bond even more with our baby.

 I’m sure you’ve noticed that your 6-month-old is more responsive to you and your emotions and is more curious.
 They seem happier and can also respond to their name.
-It’s also great that our babies now remember people that they are seeing a bit more regularly rather than just mom and dad.
-So if they see grandma and grandpa, friends or other family regularly they won’t respond as “stranger danger.”
-That’s great for us parents so we can have a little break and still have a happy baby.
+It’s also great that our babies now remember people that they see a bit more regularly rather than just mom and dad.
+So if they see grandma and grandpa, friends, or other family regularly, they won’t respond as “stranger danger.”
+That’s great for us parents to have a little break and still have a happy baby.

 6. You’re Halfway There!